enasequence/read_docs/prog_05.md

     <SAMPLE_NAME>
       <TAXON_ID>1284369</TAXON_ID>
       <SCIENTIFIC_NAME>stomach metagenome</SCIENTIFIC_NAME>
-      <COMMON_NAME>human</COMMON_NAME>
+      <COMMON_NAME></COMMON_NAME>
     </SAMPLE_NAME>
 ```

 Taxon, scientific name and common name are ways of classifying the organism of the sample.
+Except in this case the source sample is environmental and represents an unknown variety and quantity of organisms.
+Because every sample still needs a taxonomic classification we have specific environmental terms in our taxonomy database typically used for metagenomic studies.
+More about these <a href="tax.html#environmental-taxonomic-classifications">here</a>.

-The 3 fields are referencing the same node in our taxonomic database so you do not need to include all 3.
+Taxon, scientific name and common name are referencing the same node in our taxonomic database so you do not need to include all 3.
 Including the unique taxon_id is sufficient and the other fields will be added automatically after the sample is submitted and archived.
 To find the correct taxonomic information for your organism including taxon_id and scientific_name see <a href="tax.html">here</a>.

 ## Submitting the XML files